elastic/kibana/README.md

 ##### `labels` (string[])

 List of labels that will be added to the backport pull request.
 These are often useful if you want to filter for backport PRs

-## Troubleshooting

-`backport` never touches your local repositories or files.
-Instead a separate clone of your repositories are created in `~/.backport/repositories/`.
-This is also where you'll need to solve merge conflicts.
-If you are experiencing issues, you can try deleting the repository, or the entire `.backport` folder - it will be recreated next time you run `backport`.